Skip to Content

 The Upper Bankhead area has a picnic area, that will be much quieter than the other picnic areas of the nearby lakes.
 The C Level Cirque hike also leaves from here.
 It’s a 7.8 km out & back hike with 455 m of elevation gain.

 Lake Minnewanka is obviously one of the highlights of the Lake Minnewanka Road Loop.
-It’s another great picnic spot.
+In addition to being the home of the iconic Lake Minnewanka Cruise, it’s another great picnic spot.
 Alternatively, you can do the Stewart Canyon hike or mountain bike/hike the Lake Minnewanka Trail.

 Biking past Lake Minnewanka on the causeway offers some of the best mountain and lake scenery!